TSA considers biometric ACIS program but airports are not convinced

 By Zack Martin, Editor

-The Transportation Security Administration wants airports across the country to use and issue an interoperable credential.
-If a flight attendant at Chicago O’Hare International Airport was on a crew flying in and out of Atlanta’s Hartsfield Airport the ID card and information stored on it would be able to be read at both locations while the attendant only had to register at one location.
+The Transportation Security Administration wants airports across the country to issue and use an interoperable credential.
+If a flight attendant at Chicago O’Hare International Airport was on a crew flying in and out of Atlanta’s Hartsfield Airport, the ID card and information stored on it could be read at both locations while the attendant only had to register at one location.

 The vetting process would also be standardized for all airports, said Chris Runde, with the Transportation Threat Assessment and Credentialing Office at the TSA.
-Runde gave a presentation on the proposed new Airport Credential Interoperability Specification (ACIS) at the Interagency Advisory Board meeting in Washington earlier in June.
+Runde gave a presentation on the proposed new Airport Credential Interoperability Specification (ACIS) at the Interagency Advisory Board meeting in Washington this summer.

-Some education may alleviate their trepidations though, says Roger Roehr, manager for the government vertical at Tyco Fire & Security.
+This is the idea behind ACIS, says Roger Roehr, manager for the government vertical at Tyco Fire & Security.
 “Just because you have an interoperable ID doesn’t mean you have to accept it,” he says.
+Airports could decide on a case-by-case basis whether or not they want to accept the IDs and what privileges to give to the holder.
 Roehr is also chairman of the physical access council at the Smart Card Alliance.

 Linking the credential to the individual is the primary purpose behind ACIS.
 The proposed credential would have airport and airline workers electronically verify their identity when entering a secure area instead of using the flash pass, which is typical at most airports today.
 “Now there’s little assurance that the person holding the card is who it was issued to,” Runde says.